7 Best Beaches in Sintra, Portugal

 Best for: Convenience with less crowds

-Praia De Maçãs is the next most convenient beach in Sintra!
-A tram runs directly from Sintra’s downtown historic center all the way down to the beach.
+A tram runs directly from Sintra’s historic downtown center all the way down to the beach.

-It’s another good option if it’s your first time in Lisbon and looking for a beach getaway.
+It’s another good option if it’s your first time in Lisbon and you’re looking for a beach getaway.

 Visiting Praia de Maçãs is a splendid choice for those seeking a picturesque beach retreat with the convenience of modern facilities.